 Is Canada safe for solo female travellers?

 Canada is a great destination for solo female travellers for many reasons.
-This country is fairly straightforward to navigate, people are friendly, it’s cosmopolitan and it’s also pretty beautiful as a bonus.
+This country is fairly straightforward to navigate, people are friendly, it’s cosmopolitan and is full of beautiful places as a bonus.

 Travelling as a solo female in Canada means you won’t have to be looking over your shoulder every second like you might be used to during your travels.
 You can basically travel move pretty freely, wearing what you want and going where you want, making it quite stress-free.
 We’ve collected the best tips for solo-female travellers below:

 - Get yourself booked into a top Canada hostel.
 There are some amazing hostels here, lots of which are great for solo female travellers, where you can meet other like-minded travellers.